rohan-567/taskThingy/README.md

 # TaskThingy

-A task manager that's (hopefully) less miserable (currently only available for android)
+A task manager that's (hopefully) helpful in managing the ver growing task list (currently only available for android)

 <h2>Planned features:</h2>